-While I have seen it done manually, the easier and more reliable solution for managing inventory is to use a software program that automates your inventory management processes.
-Our recommended solution for inventory management for small businesses is Lightspeed, as it combines both the POS system and inventory management suite to streamline your operations.
+While I have seen it done manually, the easiest and most reliable solution for managing inventory is to use a software program that automates your inventory management processes.
+Our recommended solution for inventory management for small businesses is Lightspeed, as it combines both a point-of-sale (POS) system and inventory management suite to streamline your operations.

 Step 1: Choose an Inventory Management Method